LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Although, sometimes the expressions can get a little long, so splitting into multiple lines can aid readability.
 Just dont' make the conditional span like 5 lines.

-If you have trouble with trying to condense functions, TigerBettle suggests to keep your branching, but the contents of the branch can be added into its own method.
+If you have trouble with trying to condense functions, TigerBeetle suggests to keep your branching, but the contents of the branch can be added into its own method.
 Also look for any repitition.
 The benefit of adding them to methods also allows to you verify their arguments in a single place and creates another unit to test.